View courses in

 SED HE 722: Curriculum Development for Health, Movement and Wellness

 For individuals in a variety of settings involved in planning curricula related to health, movement and wellness.
-Explores influences on curriculum development and implementation focusing on effective planning for behavior change in a variety of populations within schools and communities.
-4 cr, 1st sem.
+Explores influences on curriculum development and implementation in a variety of settings, including schools and communities, focusing on effective planning for behavior change in a variety of populations within schools and communities.
+4 cr.

 SED LC 500: Directed Study

 Open to undergraduate students only.
-Prereq: approval of advisor, the faculty member who is to supervise the study, and department chair.
-Plans must be submitted in advance of registration on a form obtained from the department office.
-Variable cr, either sem.
+Prereq: Signed plan of study must be submitted in advance of registration on a Directed study form obtained from the SED Office of Records.
+Var cr.